telefonicaid/fiware-orion/doc/manuals/orion-api.md

     different Scopes.
 E.g. we can create entity ID `Tree1` of type `Tree` in `/Madrid/Gardens/ParqueNorte/Parterre1` and another entity
     with ID `Tree1` of type `Tree` in `Madrid/Gardens/ParqueOeste` without getting any error.
-However, queryContext can be weird in this scenario (e.g. a queryContext in `Fiware-ServicePath /Madrid/Gardens` will returns two entities with the same ID and type in the queryContextResponse, making hard to distinguish to which scope belongs each one)
+However, query can be weird in this scenario (e.g. a query in `Fiware-ServicePath /Madrid/Gardens` will returns two entities with the same ID and type in the query respose, making hard to distinguish to which scope belongs each one)

 -   Entities belongs to one (and only one) scope.